 Outsourcing takes a number of forms.

-In my business, for example, I hire subcontractors to provide research and writing services during times when I’m extra busy or need some time off.
-I can then tack on a management fee for their services before invoicing my client.
-The only work I need to do is manage the process.
+A writer, for example, can hire subcontractors to provide research and writing services during times when they're extra busy or need some time off.
+They can then tack on a management fee for their services before invoicing their client.
+The only work they need to do is manage the process.

 Similarly, you could explore white label services.
 White labeling is when you sell a product or service, but someone else provides said product or service.
 This is typically not known to the customer.
 Essentially, Company A provides the good/service, while Company B sells it and puts their own branding on it.
 If you find someone you trust to do your job as well as you do, you can white-label their services and upcharge them before invoicing your client.